Shadow campaigns in the United States: Political non-profit organizations

 Initially, non-profit organizations were limited in their abilities to contribute to political activities in The United States.
 Slowly, these organizations have risen to prominence in terms of campaign fundraising and spending in American elections.
 In Buckley v.
 Valeo (1976), the Supreme Court of the United States determined that these outside groups could spend money independently on issue ads that do not contain any expressed advocacy for a candidate or party.
 Additionally, they could make independent expenditures so long as that expenditure was done with "hard money" that was regulated by and disclosed to the Federal Election Commission.
 There are several types of political non-profit organizations, including 501(c)(4)s (social welfare organizations), 501(c)(5)s (labor unions), and 501(c)(6)s (business and trade organizations).
 The rise of 501(c)(4) social welfare organizations forced the courts to change how they viewed non-profit organizations.
 In FEC v.
 Massachusetts Citizens for Life (1986), the Supreme Court recognized that non-profits serve different functions and should be treated differently.
 The Court ruled that the group (Massachusetts Citizens for Life) had violated the Federal Election Campaign Act by dispersing political propaganda using funds from its general treasury.
 But, the Court reasoned that, if social welfare groups have a predominantly political purpose and take the entirety of their donations from citizens, then the revenue generated reflects public opinion; so long as groups do not engage in any business-like activity, preventing them from spending money for political purposes this would be a first amendment violation.

 As a result of FEC v.
 Massachusetts Citizens for Life, a new type of company, the Qualified Non-Profit Corporation (QNC), was born.
 This would be the standard until the Bipartisan Campaign Reform Act (2002).
 The BCRA had provisions that specifically targeted non-profit organizations, disallowing them from purchasing ads aimed at a specific constituency with the intent to persuade.
 This would soon be challenged in FEC v.
 Wisconsin Right to Life, Inc. (2007) where it was found that Congress could only regulate expressed advocacy.
 This set up the landmark case Citizens United v.
 FEC (2010).
 The Citizens United ruling essentially equated money spent with speech, treating these groups like individuals.
-The Supreme Court help that limiting money spent by an interest group is equivocal to limiting the voice of an individual.
+The Supreme Court held that limiting money spent by an interest group is equivocal to limiting the voice of an individual.
 As a result, organizations that had a "primary purpose" unrelated to politics could endorse candidates, organize partisan activities, and purchase advertising, all with funds from their general treasury.
 As long as they followed the "primary purpose rule" they are not legally obligated to disclose their donors.
 Hence the term, dark money.